simplifydsite/next-deployer/README.md

 *.out.json
 ```

-This makes sure, that credentials are not commited to git.
+This makes sure, that credentials are not committed to git.

 ### deploy infrastructure
 ```bash